Operation Francis Marion: Operation

 Peers moved the 3/12th Infantry into the Ia Tchar Valley to support the 1/8th Infantry and arranged for the 173rd Airborne Brigade to be moved in as reinforcements.
 On the morning of 24 May, two companies of the 3/12th Infantry were about to break camp when they were hit by mortar fire and then attacked by a battalion-sized force.
-After 2 hours of fighting, low cloud in the area cleared allowing air support to break up the attack.
-U.S. losses were 10 killed while PAVN losses were 79 killed and 4 captured.
+After two hours of fighting, low cloud in the area cleared allowing air support to break up the attack.
+U.S. losses were 10 killed while PAVN losses were 79 killed and four captured.

 On 23 May, it was decided to replace the 1/8th Infantry with the 3/8th Infantry.
-On 24 May, as the 3/12th Infantry shuffled its companies, one understrength company was left alone to defend a hilltop landing zone when they were hit by a PAVN attack.
-Artillery fire was called in and a relief column sent and after an hour the PAVN withdrew leaving 37 dead, while U.S. losses were 4 killed.
+On 24 May, as the 3/8th Infantry shuffled its companies, one understrength company was left alone to defend a hilltop landing zone when they were hit by a PAVN attack.
+Artillery fire was called in and a relief column sent and after an hour the PAVN withdrew leaving 37 dead, while U.S. losses were four killed.

 On the morning of 26 May, Company C, 3/8th Infantry was moving through thick jungle when it was hit by sniper fire killing the company commander and then hitting every officer in the company with a Master Sergeant having to take command and form a defensive perimeter.
-Company B sent 3 platoons to support Company C, only 1 of which was able to reach them, the others being stopped by intense fire.
-The PAVN launched several assaults, coming within 10m of the U.S. lines but were unable to penetrate and were eventually driven back by artillery and gunship fire leaving 96 dead and 2 wounded behind.
+Company B sent 3 platoons to support Company C, only one of which was able to reach them, the others being stopped by intense fire.
+The PAVN launched several assaults, coming within 10m of the U.S. lines but were unable to penetrate and were eventually driven back by artillery and gunship fire leaving 96 dead and two wounded behind.

 PAVN tactics were similar to those seen during Operation Sam Houston; the PAVN usually controlled the place and timing of the fighting, launching surprise attacks on units moving through jungle or in overnight positions, attacking with large amounts of mortar and RPG-2 fire and then withdrawing when American pressure became too great.
 Most of the engagements occurred close to the Cambodian border so the PAVN could withdraw to their cross-border sanctuaries as needed.

-On 27 May, Peers sent the 173rd Airborne Brigade into the Ia Drang Valley, but despite now having 3 brigades operating near the border, the PAVN were still able to mortar Đức Cơ Camp on 19 and 23 June.
+On 27 May, Peers sent the 173rd Airborne Brigade into the Ia Drang Valley, but despite now having three brigades operating near the border, the PAVN were still able to mortar Đức Cơ Camp on 19 and 23 June.
 In Kon Tum Province on 13 June, the PAVN K101D Battalion attacked a CIDG unit 20 km southwest of Tan Canh and on 15 June they destroyed a Special Forces mobile guerilla force nearby.
-On 17 June, MG Peers ordered the 173rd Airborne Brigade to reinforce Đắk Tô Base Camp.
+On 17 June, Peers ordered the 173rd Airborne Brigade to reinforce Đắk Tô Base Camp.
 This would mark the beginning of Operation Greeley, which would culminate in the Battle of Dak To in November 1967.